-The study population on January 1, 2019, included in the readiness assessment comprised a total of 52,862,735 persons, CPRD and BIFAP contributed the largest populations.
-Data sources had completed data instances with information from December 2021 to June 2022.
+The study population at January 1, 2019 included in the readiness assessment comprised a total of 52,306,672 subjects persons, CPRD and BIFAP contributed the largest populations.
+Data sources had completed data instances with information up until end of 2021 or June 2022.